pat-laugh/websson-doc/index.md

 similar syntax.
 Especially, strings in WebSSON are **not** exactly like strings in JSON.
 I tried to make things similar, but only if it did not negatively affect the quality of the language.

+By the way, WebSSON is an acronym for WebSS Object Notation.
+WebSS is another language I am developing.
+Its name is an acronym for Web Source-to-Source.
+I started developing WebSS before WebSSON, but have since spent much more effort on WebSSON.